top of page

 FOCAL TREE SPECIES

-DRIVERS OF VARIATION IN TREE RESPONSES TO DROUGHT
+DRIVERS OF VARIATION IN FOREST COMMUNITY RESPONSES TO CHANGING ENVIRONMENTS

 Tree mortality from drought and many other compounding biotic and abiotic factors is increasing across the globe.
 In the northwestern US, more frequent and severe droughts are expected in the coming decades.

-Understanding how forest communities are going to respond to drought and change in the future will be essential for effective predictions of changes to forest functioning, and management applications.
+Understanding how forest communities are going to respond to drought and other environmental stress and disturbance in the future will be essential for effective predictions of changes to forest functioning, and management applications.

-The central goal of my research is to investigate the drivers of variation in how tree species in the NW US respond to drought.
+The central goal of my research is to investigate the drivers of variation in how tree and mycorrhizal fungal communities in the NW US respond to environmental variation.

 Top Right: Old growth Douglas Fir and Port Orford Cedar grove in the Six Rivers National Forest in northern California.
 Bottom Left: Forest in the Siskiyou National Forest in southern Oregon after a fire and severe drought.